Coursera (COUR)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, Coursera’s sales grew at a solid 14.2% compounded annual growth rate over the last three years.
-Its growth beat the average consumer internet company and shows its offerings resonate with customers.
+Over the last three years, Coursera grew its sales at a decent 13.1% compounded annual growth rate.
+Its growth was slightly above the average consumer internet company and shows its offerings resonate with customers.

 Coursera Quarterly Revenue